Frequently Asked Questions

 Would I have to pay the union if the union represents me?

-Most unions require all members to pay dues (or similar payments called agency fees) in order to remain employed through what is called a “union security clause.”
+Most unions require all members to pay an initiation fee and dues (or similar payments called agency fees) in order to remain employed through what is called a “union security clause.”
 You can inquire with the union on how fees are used.

 What will the union cost me?

-Each union’s Constitution and By-laws determine how dues are calculated, how they can be changed and what procedures must be used to change the dues amount.
+Each union’s Constitution and By-laws determine the initiation fee, how dues are calculated, how they can be changed and what procedures must be used to change the dues amount.
 Dues are often automatically deducted from your paycheck.

 Joining a Union